top of page

 Our connections with ourselves, others, and the world can give rise to the greatest joy, meaning, and fulfillment in our lives.
 In parallel, disconnection and loss can elicit profound pain and anguish.

-A crucial step toward finding relief and enduring growth in psychotherapy starts with an affirming connection in the therapeutic relationship.
-Beyond the reasons that bring you in, I am committed to listening to your life story and learning about you as a whole, imperfect person who deserves unconditional care and respect.
+A crucial step toward finding relief and enduring growth in psychotherapy starts with a therapeutic relationship grounded in trust, care, and respect.
+Beyond the reasons that bring you in, I am committed to listening to your life story and learning about you as a whole, imperfect person.
 From there, we can identify new ways to relate to yourself and the important people in your life.

 Therapy will be tailored to you, not the other way around.
-I am experienced in multiple treatment modalities, including contemporary relational, psychodynamic, interpersonal, and cognitive behavioral therapies.
-Beyond addressing symptoms, we will collaborate on a treatment plan that centers your understanding of yourself, your unique needs, and how you envision a meaningful, fulfilling life.
-Additionally, I prioritize incorporating a multicultural lens that considers how your intersecting identities shape your vision of health and well-being.
+I am experienced in multiple treatment modalities, including relational, contemporary psychodynamic, interpersonal, and cognitive behavioral therapies.
+Beyond addressing symptoms, we will collaborate on a treatment plan that centers your understanding of yourself, your intersecting identities, and your vision for a meaningful, fulfilling life.

 Safety is a bedrock of psychotherapy.
 That said, I do not assume safety or broadly label therapy as a safe space.
 You ultimately determine how safe you feel.
-I believe that creating a safe environment in therapy is a continuous, collaborative endeavor because trust is built with experience and feeling safe can change moment to moment.
-Therefore, open, ongoing, and honest communication will be essential.
+Creating a safe environment in therapy is a continuous, collaborative endeavor because trust is built with experience and feeling safe can change moment to moment.
+Therefore, open, ongoing, and honest communication will be essential to our work.

-For individuals seeking treatment for trauma, I work from a stage-based approach, which starts with addressing current safety and daily functioning.
-From this foundation, we can decide together how to address the impact of the trauma, integrate this understanding into your broader life story, and cultivate new experiences.
+I bring a trauma-informed lens to all of my work.
+For individuals seeking trauma-focused therapy, I work from a stage-based approach, which starts with addressing current safety, stability, and daily functioning.
+From this foundation, we can decide together how to address the deeper impact of adversity, integrate this understanding into your broader life story, and cultivate new experiences.
 This process can be cyclical, meaning that progress in one area commonly leads to revisiting and reinforcing earlier work.

 My Approach